Mihran Kassabian: Medico-Chirurgical College of Philadelphia

 Early in his career, Kassabian worked as an instructor at the Medico-Chirurgical College.
-The first clinical X-ray had been taken in 1896, and Kassabian became interested in skiagraphy (an early term for radiography) soon after the appearance of X-ray machines in U.S. hospitals.
-Photographers, engineers, and X-ray technicians had all begun to work with such machines, but Kassabian and his colleagues in the U.S. and Europe lobbied to keep the devices under the direct control of physicians.
+The first clinical X-ray had been taken in 1896, and Kassabian became interested in skiagraphy (an early term for radiography) soon after the appearance of X-ray machines in US hospitals.
+Photographers, engineers, and X-ray technicians had all begun to work with such machines, but Kassabian and his colleagues in the US and Europe lobbied to keep the devices under the direct control of physicians.
 Upon the introduction of X-ray machines, people could pose for X-ray "sittings" at studios run by photographers or artists.
 However, due to pressure from physicians like Kassabian, such studios closed within a few years, and the use of X-rays was limited to medical facilities.

 At the time that Kassabian was becoming interested in skiagraphy, medical school administrators viewed physician skiagraphers more like photographers than medical professionals.
 In order to establish a legitimate medical school department that could devote attention to studying X-ray applications, Kassabian combined the practice of skiagraphy with work in the more established field of electrotherapeutics.
 He set up his X-ray facilities in the college's old operating theater.
 In his first two years of X-ray work at the college, Kassabian imaged more than 3,000 patients, and he developed about 800 X-ray images.